For most, your website will be the first impression they have of your brand and trust me when I say great web design goes a long way when…

 - Limit the need for typing on your website.

-It tends to lean towards cleaner and more straightforward design when keeping mobile viewing in mind.
+It tends to lean towards a cleaner and more straightforward design when keeping mobile viewing in mind.

 Remember that mobile users have the ability to make calls, use their GPS, and take pictures and video as well.

 Depending on your business, mobile use may be the primary way people interact with your business.

-Search Engine Optimization (SEO)
+10. Search Engine Optimization (SEO)

 It gives a backdoor glimpse at the structure of the website and is indicative of how much organic traffic you will receive.

 Great web design with great SEO comes down to exercising good habits when formatting your website.
-This can come down to making sure your website isn’t slow, having a sitemap crawl-able by a search engine, HTML title tags, keyword optimization, and much more.

 SEO in itself can never be fully covered in one article.
-If if you like to read more about the topic, we have a library of articles you can read here.
 If you know that SEO is what your website needs, then feel free to contact us at LYFE Marketing.

-Templates vs Custom
+11. Templates vs Custom

 Both have their pro-cons, but ultimately it is up to the business owner to decide what their priorities are and what is most important.

 Take a look at each and make the decision yourself.

 A template website usually lends itself to a faster development time, because everything is already laid out for you.

 What you see is what you get, and others may have the same template as you.

 If you opt for the non-custom option, some keen customers can tell a certain template brand was used.

 With a custom website, every feature will be tailored to your specific needs and your website will be one of a kind.

 The development time will be longer, but again it is up to you to decide if a tailored design is a priority.

 If you think the leap towards a fully customized website with your own design inputs is what you want, then contact LYFE Marketing.

 Your Website Can Take You to the Next Level

 A website, let alone one with great web design, is a must for a business.
 Your Amazon, Etsy, and eBay pages do not serve the same purpose as a website.

 Follow these best practices, and your website will on its first steps to greatness.
 Your bounce rate and conversion rates will surely follow.

-Remember, its all about keeping it simple yet effective.
+Remember, it’s all about keeping it simple yet effective.
 Don’t forget the calls to action, and don’t put any distractions between them and your customers.

-Also, do not fall into the trap on continuously updating the core design of your website because it will feel like subtle rebranding to your loyal customers.
+Also, do not fall into the trap of continuously updating the core design of your website because it will feel like subtle rebranding to your loyal customers.

-When you are confident that your great web design is no longer your weakest link, then you can feel more comfortable investing into other growth services.
+When you are confident that your great web design is no longer your weakest link, then you can feel more comfortable investing in other growth services.

-If you want your website to grow your business, you are going to have to invest in it.
-Reach out to us if you need help implementing your design or would like to know how to grow your business online.
-If you don’t know where to start, we offer free consultations as well.
+Contact us if you need help implementing your design or would like to know how to grow your business online.